TimeChainage Project Planning Software

 More and more clients are asking for time chainage charts as part of the tender submission.
 Even when not required, a time chainage chart produced with TimeChainage demonstrates that your bid has been well prepared.

-If submitted with the tender, the time chainage is likely to be used more by the tender review team than the associated Gantt chart simply because it is easier to get an overall picture of the project programme and to identify the salient issues.
+If submitted with the tender, the time chainage may well be used more by the tender review team than the associated Gantt chart, simply because it is easier to get an overall picture of the project programme and to identify the salient issues.
 This provides greater confidence in your programme submission and shows your capability to complete the project successfully within the desired time frame.

 Construction Phase